vladutcretu/MyWorkoutSTATS/README.md

 - visitors can register, can use log in, log out, change password and account recovery using email address (mock)
 - newly registered users have 128 exercises assigned to 8 different muscle groups ready to be added to personal workouts
 - users can create and delete exercises and muscle groups
-- users can create workouts, add for each one a bodyweight values and personal notes
+- users can create workouts, for each one they can add a body weight value and a personal note
 - users can add and remove unlimited exercises to a workout
+- users can add and remove unlimited sets to an exercise from a workout